suitmedia/kirk/README.md

 * 0 Downtime deploys: Deploy new versions of your rack application without losing a single request.
 The basic strategy is similar to Passenger.
-  Basically, touch a magic file in the application root and Kirk will reload the application without dropping a single request...
+  Touch a magic file in the application root and Kirk will reload the application without dropping a single request...
 It's just magic.

 * Request body streaming: Have a large request body to handle?
 Why wait until